 Animation by MeCo Visuals for Team IUT at Dell Medical School at the University of Texas.
-Visual explanation of the mechanistic problem of Intrauterine device expulsion in an immediately postpartum uterus.
+Visual explanation of the mechanistic problem, and solution proposed by Team IUT, of Intrauterine Device expulsion in an immediately postpartum uterus.

 This GIF, created for a medical device company, depicts their spinal fusion hardware in action.

 This animation is one part of collaborative research project created for Dr. Patel of the Craniofacial Center at the University of Illinois at Chicago.
 In this animation, alveolar cleft and alveolar bone graft surgical repair are visually explained to preoperative pediatric patients and their caregivers.
 The final animation was presented by the illustrator at the Annual Meeting of the American Cleft Palate-Craniofacial Association in April of 2016.